 Have you ever made a balsamic reduction?
 If so you will know the balsamic vinegar gets super sweet the more you cook it.
 But the downside is that it can also burn quickly from the natural sugars in the balsamic vinegar.
 So it’s important when you use balsamic vinegar in a marinade you protect your protein from getting burned.
 In this recipe you will notice that we add water and almost allow the chicken to poach.
 If you don’t have time to “watch” the chicken to ensure the balsamic doesn’t start burning, you can skip the marinade and instead add the marinade ingredients to a small sauce pan and put them over medium low heat for 5-6 minutes until reduced in half.
 Remove from heat and then pour over the chicken once done cooking on the stove.
 Either way you will get the benefits of the super sweet balsamic vinegar reduction!
 Check out some of my favorite ways to enjoy reduced balsamic vinegar with this healthy tomato avocado salad with reduced balsamic or this roasted beet salad with reduced balsamic.

-- 1 1/2 pounds skinless boneless chicken breast or turkey breast
+- 1 1/2 lb skinless boneless chicken or turkey breast

 - 1/4 cup balsamic vinegar